 If every recession is preceded by a bear market what are the chances of a tightening cycle leading to a recession?
 Historically, tightening cycles do lead to recessions.
 Since 1950, the Fed has embarked on thirteen tightening cycles.
 Ten of these have resulted in recessions.
 The three that ended in a “soft landing” were early in the business cycle.
 The Fed has never accomplished a “soft landing” in a late cycle scenario.

 Again, timing is crucial.
 In 1983 and again in 1994 there was a gap of seven years between when the Fed started raising interest rates and the onset of the next recession.

 Markets tend to panic at the outbreak of war due to the rise in the level of uncertainty and volatility that this causes.
 The number of potential geopolitical events is rising by the day under the Trump administration – North Korea, Syria, Russia, and China.
 History suggests, however, that market shocks from geo-political events typically don’t last.

 Of these, the most likely cause of death of this bull market is interest rates.
 The good news is a bear market is not necessarily the end of the world for economic growth.
 Only seven of the 13 bear markets since World War II have led to recessions.
-We still remain constructive on equities over the next 12 months.
+We still remain constructive on equities in the near term.
 A global synchronised economic recovery combined with expansionary fiscal and monetary policies and a subsidence in political risk bode well for corporate earnings and hence global equities in 2018.

 Head of Investment Strategy